Author: Dr. Joseph Scarpuzzi, ND – Naturopathic Doctor, Clinic Director, Body Blu

 Seizure Medications

 Anti-epileptic drugs, particularly phenytoin (Dilantin), carbamazepine (Tegretol), and phenobarbital, can affect B12 absorption and metabolism [5].
 These medications appear to interfere with folate metabolism, which is closely linked to B12 function, and may also directly affect the vitamin’s absorption.
 Studies show that patients on long-term phenytoin therapy have significantly lower B12 levels and higher homocysteine levels compared to controls [5].
-This is particularly concerning because both vitamin B12 deficiency and elevated homocysteine are associated with increased cardiovascular risk.
+This is concerning because both vitamin B12 deficiency and elevated homocysteine are associated with increased cardiovascular risk.

 Neomycin and Broad-Spectrum Antibiotics